 Outside of the blues field Hugh is performing with "The Pick Ups" playing Rock 'n' Roll covers

 Past acts have included Jookin’, The Speed Twins, Arecibo Blueshouse, The Graham Mack Blues Band (2CR), Solstis, Jinks,

-The Mr Smiths House Band, The Bob Pearce Blues Band, The JuJu Men (rock 'n' rollin' blues), The Chicago Hit Squad as Elwood Blues in a rendition of the Blues Brothers Review, The Romance of Bond (James Bond songs) and V Force (Rock & Soul covers) The Forcefull (Rock n Soul covers) as well as teaching and doing Harmonica workshops at festivals.
+The Mr Smiths House Band, The Bob Pearce Blues Band, The JuJu Men (rock 'n' rollin' blues), The Chicago Hit Squad as Elwood Blues in a rendition of the Blues Brothers Review, The Romance of Bond (James Bond songs) and V Force (Rock & Soul covers) The Forcefull (Rock n Soul covers), Big Hat No Horse (Country Music), The Red Crow (Blues Rock) as well as teaching and doing Harmonica workshops at festivals.